Pieloth/ASUS-G713PV-fix/README.md

 # Batch script New Approach: ASUS_G713PV_fix.bat
 On this branch, a good stability is obtained with:

-1. In Settings/Accounts. set for: "If you’ve been away, when should Windows require you to sign in again?" option and select Always
+1. In Windows Settings / Accounts.
+Change for: "If you’ve been away, when should Windows require you to sign in again?" option and select "Always".
+Strangely, this solves these 2 major issues:

+   - Fast Flickers on laptop screen.
+No need to disable Core Isolation anymore!
+   - Black logon screen due to Winlogon.exe crash during sleep.
+Does not happen anymore!

 2. All Drivers and apps provided by ASUS.
 Especially, the AMD default driver, without Adrenalin application.
-This way, no AMD Streaming sound driver gets installed,
+This way, no AMD Streaming sound driver gets installed.
+This AMD streaming driver is a huge root cause of sound and laptop unstabilities.
+No need to change anything then on Realtek and nVidia drivers anymore!

-A few Windows 11 settings tweaks in order to fix laptop ASUS G713PV unstabilities.
+3. Exception, use G-Helper instead of Armoury Crate

+Apart from enabling:
+- Hibernate,
+- Fast Startup,
+- Show option 'Hibernation timeouts' in Advanced Power Settings

+Currently under test, but only 2 registry settings are still set, more testing will tell if they are still necessary

 Possibly works on other models from the same brand or product range too
 ## Introduction